Slander (DJs)

-Slander (stylized as SLANDER) is an American DJ duo consisting of Derek Andersen and Scott Land based in Los Angeles.
-They are best known for their unique sound and subgenre "heaven trap".
-They attribute most of their success to their close friend Nathaniel Bates, who they say “single handedly gave them the inspiration and confidence to become full time DJ’s”.
+SLANDER is an American DJ duo consisting of Derek Andersen and Scott Land based in Los Angeles, California.
+They are best known for their unique bass music sound.

 Early life

 Andersen and Land met at their fraternity, Kappa Sigma, in University of California, Irvine.
 They later went to and graduated from Icon Collective, a music production school together with Nghtmre.
 Andersen said: "My relationship with Tyler (Nghtmre) came out of nowhere when we were put in the same classroom at Icon Collective together."
 They initially played gigs for their college friends and at local venues.
 The name Slander was combined from the duo's real names: "S(cott) Land" and "Ander(sen)".
 They have performed at EDC (Las Vegas, Orlando and Mexico), Nocturnal Wonderland, Electric Zoo, Sun City Music Festival, Electric Forest, and Ultra Music Festival.

 Career

 2014: We Like to Party remix

 Slander's remix of Showtek's song "We Like to Party" had surpassed 12 million plays on YouTube.
 It was also credited as Slander's rise to success and popularity.
 They exchanged their remix with Nghtmre's before combining them in a studio at Icon Collective.
 Their remix of Above & Beyond's "Love Is Not Enough" was described as pure "heaven trap", a trap-trance combination genre pioneered by Slander.
 They collaborated with Nghtmre for a single titled "Ascensions".
 A long-term residency deal was signed by Slander with XS Las Vegas.
 In December 2014, they released "Vanguard" as a single.
 They remixed Arty's "Up All Night", Gorgon City's "Here For You" and Sam F's "When Will the Bass Drop".